 If you are looking for a chicken that will lay an egg in two days, then this is one for you.
 It is known as the Barred Rock or the Plymouth Rock and is perfect for those who do not have much experience.

-In general, it is able to lay close to 200 medium sized or small, light brown eggs every year.
+In general, it can lay close to 200 medium-sized or small, light brown eggs every year.

 The bird has a grey coat with some white stripes all over the body.
 This is a big bird that is perfect for free-ranging.
 However, despite their size, they are friendly and easy to tame.

 In regards to character, they are like the Sussex breed.